 - Choose property.

-- Go to the More menu near the name of the user and choose the delete option.
+- Go to the three dots menu near the name of the user and choose Remove access.

 How to connect Google Search Console to different Content Management Systems

 Here we will explain how to connect Google Search Console to your site depending on what CMS you are using.
 You can verify your WordPress or Shopify site in GSC to optimize it for SEO.
 Here are the simple steps to connect to the three most popular CMS: WordPress, Shopify, and Wix.